My Mother Should Be Able To Do It

 The brochure was saying "easy sharing of ...".

 Worse, she thinks the problem is with her not understanding.
-So much for self insurance.
+So much for self-assurance.

 So she buys iPhoto for the dummies.
 Pointless...